darrylwest/node-service-commons/README.md

 The Node Service Commons is a set of components that support REST / web service containers.
 The MVC implementation includes factories, data access base objects, delegates, web and data service objects.
 Implementation uses Crockford-style classical construction (but no ECMA6 classes).
 The associated docker container helps create a containerized implementation.

+_Node 6.x is required for the "future" branch.
+Future changes include modifying the REST end points to use standard verbs and reimplementation using promises, es6, web-sockets etc. The current version will be preserved in a pre-6.0 branch._

 _Requires minimum node 4.
 If you are using an older version of node, please use the pre-4.0 branch._

 ### Features